How to watch Cruella - where can you stream the new Disney movie?

 NOTE: You need an active Disney Plus subscription ($11.99 per month or $119.99 for a year) to access this deal.

 If you've got Disney Plus already, all you need to do to watch Cruella is pay the one-off Premier Access fee.
-Just remember that you'll only be able to buy it for a month or so, at which point it'll disappear again.
+Bear in mind that you'll only be able to buy it for a month or so though; if you miss out, you'll have to wait until the end of August to stream Cruella.

 View Deal